 If you’ve spoken to me about workflow automation for more than 30 seconds, you probably already know this.

-Zapier 101: Zap It Real Good
+How to Use Zapier: Zap It Real Good

 Basically, Zapier is one of those really awesome, full-suite process automation tools.